Nuitka/Nuitka/README.txt

    Example:

+   def myFunction():
-   def myFunction(): exec( "f=2" )
+       exec( "f=2" )

    The exec does not create local variables unless they already exist, by e.g.  having them assigned before:

+   def myFunction():
-   def myFunction(): f = None
+       f = None

        exec( "f=2" )

-   Otherwise it assigns to the global variable.
+   Otherwise the code believes that f is a global variable.
 Solution Plan: Would require to fallback to checking the provided locals for new entries before checking globals variable accesses.
 Priority: I do not see much value, all you need to do is to define the variable before the exec to make it work.

-** generators have no throw() method:
+** generators functions have no throw() method:

    Not used by anything but contextlib yet.
 Will have to work in the future, or else we won't be able to fully support contextlib, which I expect will see a more widespread usage.

-** generators have no send() and close() method:
+** generators function have no send() and close() method:

-   I also noticed that generators don't have a send() to provide a yield return value, which finally tells me why yield is an expression rather than a statement which always confused me somewhat.
+   I also noticed that generators functions don't have a send() to provide a yield return value, which finally tells me why yield is an expression rather than a statement which always confused me somewhat.

    And they don't have a close() method either.
 This is used to prematurely close a generator with a GeneratorExit exception.

-** eval and exec do not like "None" arguments.

-   eval does not default to globals()/locals() when None is provided at runtime, it does default only when these arguments are left out.

 ** sys.exc_info() does not stack